pro4tlzz/ITSupportTools/okta-workflows/share-google-calendar-external-domain/README.md

 ![image](https://user-images.githubusercontent.com/22709115/183755339-8374db8d-08a1-4277-b60e-7a3904dad0fa.png)

 Paginate all the users and share their calendars!
-[Uses same pagination from here](https://github.com/pro4tlzz/ITSupportTools/tree/main/okta-workflows/inactive-google-workspace-users)
+[Uses an improved version pagination, click for the original](https://github.com/pro4tlzz/ITSupportTools/tree/main/okta-workflows/inactive-google-workspace-users)

 Use a url like ```https://admin.googleapis.com/admin/directory/v1/users?domain=domainA.com```